Trust Your $\nabla$: Gradient-based Intervention Targeting for Causal Discovery: Experiments

-\paragraph{GIT targets uncertain regions.} We further explore the interventional targets and verify that \method{} is able to target the most uncertain regions of the graph.
+We further explore the interventional targets and verify that \method{} is able to target the most uncertain regions of the graph.
 In the considered setup, we select a node $v$ in the graph.
 Let $E_v$ be edges adjacent to $v$.
 We set the structural parameters corresponding to edges $e \notin E_v$ to the ground truth values and initialize in the standard way the parameters for $e \in E_v$.
-Such a model is only unsure about the connectivity around $v$, while the rest of the solution is given.
+Such a model is only unsure about the connectivity around~$v$, while the rest of the solution is given.
 We then run the ENCO framework with \method{} and report the intervention target distributions in Figure~\ref{fig:init_synth}.

 The interventions concentrate on $v$ (red color) and its parents (green color).
-This indicates efficiency of our approach, as these are most relevant to discovering the graph structure.
+This indicates the efficiency of our approach, as these are most relevant to discovering the graph structure.
 Indeed, to recover the solution, only the parameters for $e \in E_v$ need to be found.
-Intervening on $v$ changes the distributions of its descendants, providing information on the existence of edges between these variables.
-The remaining variables are either the predecessors of $v$ or are not directly connected with $v$.
-In the former case, an intervention on the parent node is needed to uncover its relation with $v$.
+Intervening on $v$ changes the distributions of its descendants, providing information on the existence of edges between these variables. \looseness=-1